Brand Safety: A Sure Shot Guide | 07 Nov, 2022

 Ensuring Brand Safety with Mirrors

-One of the key challenges with traditional brand safety tools is the inability to identify the right context, be it keywords targeting, blacklists, or dealing with unsafe programmatic video ad placements.
+One of the key challenges with traditional brand safety tools is the inability to identify the right context, be it keyword targeting, blacklists, or dealing with unsafe programmatic video ad placements.

-Mirrors, by Silverpush, which is an AI-Powered contextual targeting solution focusing on serving personalized ads to the audience in a complete brand safe environment.
-It enables processing of large volumes of data at speed, with better context, at higher scale and improved targeting efficiency.
+Mirrors, by Silverpush, is an AI-Powered contextual targeting solution focusing on serving personalized ads to the audience in a complete brand-safe environment.
+It enables the processing of large volumes of data at speed, with better context, at a larger scale, and improved targeting efficiency.

 It focuses not only on brand safety but also on context-relevant brand suitability.
 Its AI-powered in-video context detection delivers brand safety controls without killing your reach and tackles the problems of over-blocking.

-Mirrors’ computer vision technology has increasingly made it possible to detect in-video context with great accuracy.
-It offers unparalleled insight for advertisers to place context-relevant video ads in a highly structured manner, and at the scale programmatic has traditionally offered.
+Mirrors’ computer vision technology has increasingly made it possible to detect in-video contexts with great accuracy.
+It offers unparalleled insight for advertisers to place context-relevant video ads in a highly structured manner, and at the scale, programmatic has traditionally offered.

 100% Brand Safety with Mirrors